michaelolheiser/Beer_EDA_Stats6370_project/README.md

 project1_beer_analysis.html contains the knitted output in HTML format from the R markdown file metnioned above.

-Project 1 DDS Beer Data Analysis.pdf is the presentation output from Powerpoint
+Project 1 DDS Beer Data Analysis.pdf/ppt is the presentation output from Powerpoint